Semaglutide and Type 2 Diabetes

 Diabetes Signs and Symptoms, Diagnostic Testing

 The normal fasting glucose level is below 100mg/dl.
-The fasting glucose result of 100-125mg/dl indicates prediabetes and results above 126mg/dl indicate diabetes.
+The fasting glucose result of 100-125mg/dl indicates prediabetes, and results above 126mg/dl indicate diabetes.

 The normal A1C level is below 5.7%.
-Test results between 5.7%- 6.4% indicate prediabetes.
-Test results above 6.5% indicate diabetes.
+Test results between 5.7% and 6.4% indicate prediabetes and test results above 6.5% indicate diabetes.

 A random glucose reading above 200mg/dl, done at any time of day, indicates diabetes.